Transport service between the department 92 and CDG airport

 A part of history

-To come and see Sèvres - Manufacture and National Museum, you can come every day from 10 a.m. to 1 p.m. and from 2 p.m. to 6 p.m.
-Please note, however, that the museum is closed on Tuesdays, New Year's Day, May 1 and Christmas D.
+The Sèvres - Manufacture and National Museum is open every day from 10 a.m. to 1 p.m. and from 2 p.m. to 6 p.m.
+Please note that the museum is closed on Tuesdays, New Year's Day, May 1st, and Christmas Day.

 Stay at Tempolodge La Défense